Do you have photos of your ancestors in your closet? Explore these 5 steps to identify an old family photograph!

 1. Learn About the Photo’s Provenance – Where did the photograph Come From?

-Knowing how you came to have a photograph or who had the photograph prior to you can help narrow down which family line to start searching.
+Knowing how you came to have that old family photograph or who had the photograph prior to you can help narrow down which family line to start searching.
+Sounds simple, but if you know this piece of information, you can rule out half of your family tree.

-This photograph was found in my great grandmother’s red flocked photo album.
+The photograph above was found in my paternal great grandmother’s red flocked photo album.
 The album was coming apart and showing signs of mildew.
-All of the photographs (carts des visites and cabinet cards) were taken out of the album before I could see them in order.
+It was also rather smelly.
+All of the photographs (carts des visites and cabinet cards) were taken out of the album before I could see them in their original order.
 This caused the loss of any sense of family groupings.

 While any sense of family groupings was lost, knowing the photograph belonged to Esther Lee Richardson Talbott narrowed the family lines to Richardson, Talbott, and Elliott.
 Because the majority of photographs pre-dated Esther’s marriage into the Talbott family, the photographs including this one likely were from the Richardson or Elliott families.